pcarrier/blog/posts/errnos.md

 ---
 title: errnos
 date: 2011-05-21
+prism: true
 ---

 As a Technical Support Engineer at Red Hat, I got to read a lot of logs, error messages and code.
 One of my pain points was errnos.

-They rely on [magic numbers](http://en.wikipedia.org/wiki/Magic_number_(programming)), which is perfectly understandable given their use cases (eg return values for system calls).
-But obviously, we're not going to be using magic numbers everywhere, hence they are defined as [constants](http://en.wikipedia.org/wiki/Constant_(programming)) for the C preprocessor.
+They rely on [magic numbers](<http://en.wikipedia.org/wiki/Magic_number_(programming)>), which is perfectly understandable given their use cases (eg return values for system calls).
+But obviously, we're not going to be using magic numbers everywhere, hence they are defined as [constants](<http://en.wikipedia.org/wiki/Constant_(programming)>) for the C preprocessor.

 Numbers are not very user-friendly, so why not display them in a human-readable format when a human might want to read it? `strerror` comes to the rescue!
 Unfortunately, not every piece of code presenting errors to the user or administrator uses it.
 There are various reasons for that:

 - It is a libc function, and the Linux kernel didn't implement something similar (or most of us aren't aware of its existence);
 - The length of the (hexa)decimal representation of an integer is bound, whereas the strings it returns are not, which can make memory allocation for log messages trickier.

 `strerror` strings are very readable; for example, it will turn `ENOMEM` into Cannot allocate memory under OSX.
 I will not lose too much of your time on the annoyances caused by weird usages of errnos, though I encountered quite a few already: they usually do not delay troubleshooting too much if you're not too trusting.
 For example `ENOTDIR`, represented by glibc's `strerror` as Not a directory, indicates when returned by `keyctl_search(3)` that one of the keyrings is a valid key that isn't a keyring.